 Getting your day started by making your bed is a great and very simple way to set yourself up for success for the rest of the day!
 No matter what happens, no matter what goes wrong, you will always have one thing that you did right.
 You made your bed.

-I can’t tell you how satisfying it is to walk into my room at the end of the day and see a clean, white, well-made bed.
-Then again, I do take joy in the simple things.
+It is so satisfying to walk into your room at the end of the day and see a clean, white, well-made bed.

-A funny thing happens right after you make your bed.
-You start picking up other things that you see lying around.
 Let your clothes be one of those things that you pick up.
-Doing this will only help you maintain your clean house every day.
+Doing this will only help you maintain your clean house every day and it only takes 2 minutes.

 It’s so easy to leave last night’s pajamas discarded on the floor, but I encourage you to scoop them up and toss them in the hamper.
 Maybe you’re like our family and you’ll wear pajamas a few nights in a row.
 If that’s the case, here are some other great quick fix places to store your jammies: